perrito666/hx711/README.md

 // Finally get a read
 weight := dev.Read()
-fmt.Printf("whatever is on the scale is %d centigrams", weight)
+fmt.Printf("whatever is on the scale is %d milligrams", weight)

 ```